400-Meter Training Articles

 The creatine phosphate levels had already dropped in half at 100 meters, and the rate of glycolysis didn’t reach its peak until 300 meters.

-Unfortunately, 400 intervals with only three minutes rest (a workout only a complete masochist would enjoy) were found to be the best workout to build up a muscular tolerance to acidity.
+Unfortunately, and found 400 intervals with only three minutes of rest (a workout only a complete masochist would enjoy) to be the best workout to build up a muscular tolerance to acidity.

 Intervals over 400-meter were ineffective because creatine phosphate levels were too low for any real benefit.